Publications

 This paper proposes an efficient asynchronous hardwired matrix-vector multiplier for the rwo-dimensional discrete cosine transform and inverse discrete cosine transform (DCT/IDCT).
 The design achieves low power and high performance by taking advantage of the typically large fraction of zero and small-valued data in DCT and IDCT applications.
 In particular, it skips multiplication by zero and dynamically activates/deactivates required bit-slices of fine-grain bit-partitioned adders using simplified, static-logic-based speculative completion sensing.
 The results extracted by both bit-level analysis and HSPICE simulations indicate significant improvements compared to traditional designs.

-- publication
+- Date

-- 2000
+- August 1, 2000

-- 2000/8/1
+- Authors

 - Kyeounsoo Kim, Peter A Beerel, Youpyo Hong

-- link
+- Book

 - Proceedings of the 2000 international symposium on Low power electronics and design

-- pages
+- Pages

 - 256-261